-Fry emergence is going strong!
-Water has been on the colder side but warming slowly.
-It will be a mix of chum and pink fry but cutthroat are not picky.
-Resident coho should be out prowling for food now.
-Tacoma narrows is a good area to explore for them.
-Blackmouth (resident kings) are always active during winter as they stay at home to feed.
-Cutthroat are packing on pounds before winter!
-Lots of baitfish around (herring, surf smelt, and sandlance) with salmon fry emergence happening as we speak!
-North sound cutthroat will mostly head for the large rivers to stay through winter but the south sound fish will stay out to party and then head into their natal streams Feb-Mar to spawn.
+Summer time on the sound shouldn't be missed.
+Lots of fish migrating into its fertile waters bringing with them extra biomass and life!
+This means lots of concentrated food in places.
+Resident coho should be out with cutts and be a litlle bigger after feeding all winter.
+South sound is a good area to explore for them.
+Lots of baitfish around (herring, surf smelt, and sandlance) with salmon fry to add to the mix.
+North sound cutthroat will mostly head for the large rivers to stay through winter- june, but the south sound fish will stay out to party and then head into their natal streams Feb-Mar to spawn.

-Cutthroat tend to concentrate on oyster beds and eel grass flats.
+Cutthroat tend to concentrate on oyster beds and eel grass flats, cobblestone and rocky bottoms but avoid mud mostly.
 Look for water with lots of structure and a depth of no more than 20'.
+Most of the fishing takes place in under 10' of water.
 Saltwater sculpin species are popular food in colors ranging from olive to gray.
 Sculpins are spiny so cutts may tend to hit/stun them, then come back around to finish them.
 If you notice lots of short strikes pause and let that fly sit to see if they come back.
 Marine worms (polychaete) are a pattern to always keep in your box and when they spawn it can be good fishing.
 A floating line or full intermediate and a small baitfish pattern is all you need.
 Remember to watch your tides, two hours before or after the tide changes are a good rule of thumb.

 Streamers: RIO's just keep swimming #4, Seth's sand eel #4 (dark or light), Clouser minnows in chartreuse, blue, pink, and white (#4-8), Baitfish poppers are also worth a shot to see what's around and feeding.
 Sea habits and deceivers in smaller sizes will imitate the herring and sandlance.
 Colder months we tend to use smaller patterns summer.
 Shock N' Awes #6 in olive/white, chartreuse/white, and pink/white are another good one to never leave home without.
 Keep it simple on the sound and cover as much water as possible.
 In late winter never leave home without chum/pink fry in your box.